UnforgivenHobbies/spray-servo/README.md

 # Spray Servo

 <img src="./spray-servo.png" alt="drawing" width="400"/>
-<p>Upload the code from the spray-servo.ino file to an ESP-32 board</p>
+<p>Upload the code from the spray-servo.ino file to an ESP-32 board and enjoy !</p>

 <h3>The code includes :</h3>
 <ul>